-- 1. Learn how to identify the various parts of the airplane and gain a basic understanding of their functions. - 2.
-Gain an understanding of the three axes of flight.
+- Learn how to identify the various parts of an airplane and gain a basic understanding of their functions. - 2.
+Gain an understanding of how the three axes of flight relate to the movement of an aircraft. - 3.
+Study the three axes of flight.